 Our waterfront is our greatest asset and along with the Yacht Basin, it is a treasure of beauty, for locals, visitors, and tourists, where memories are made, the salubrious breezes are engulfing, and the food at our waterfront restaurants, a delicious dining experience, as are all our Southport eateries.
 Safety in the Yacht Basin where sidewalks are extended, parking improved, where all can “make the loop” whether in your car, on your bicycle, or walking in your “Converse Chuck Taylors”, where fragrances of the sea, and fresh seafood dishes, mix with the joy of being under blue skies or a starry night.
 The river is inviting, and is nature’s display of birds, sea life, as well as sail boats, shrimp boats, container ships, fishing and pleasure boats, and must be protected by our waterfront policy/project of erosion control and stabilization and the repair/revitalization of the Old City Dock.

 There are many other issues facing our city, a plan for an entry corridor, short term rentals, and continued improvement of our facilities, parks, and buildings, including Taylor Field.
 Some things just require a coat of paint.
 Others, more thoughtful analysis and discussion.
 We want a tax policy that is adequate and fair as we consider creative taxation with respect to tourism.
 We also want to continue to work with our many volunteer organizations and nonprofits and have active city committees, Planning Board, Parks and Recreation, Forestry, and Beautification, and have an active Department of Tourism, which supports our greatest industry.
-Our city government is open and the voice of the people, your voice will always be heard, and there are many ways to do so from public comment at the Board of Aldermen Meeting, email, phone calls, make an appointment, send a letter or drop it off at City Hall, and there is Meet with the Mayor the first Wednesday of the month.
+Our city government is open and the voice of the people, your voice will always be heard, and there are many ways to do so from public comment at the Board of Aldermen Meeting, email, phone calls, make an appointment, and send a letter or drop it off at City Hall.

 Southport is rapidly changing from the days of Robert Ruark and his great novel, “The Old Man and the Boy” but it does not mean that we cannot bring the Old Man and his fellow hunters, Tom and Pete Hickman, with us, along with the sacred history of Southport, into the third decade of the 21st Century.
 Enjoy each day in our beloved Southport, where discrimination should not allowed to exist, that our churches are open to all who wish to enter, that our city is full of free speech, where newspapers thrive and books abound in the library, and patriotism as if every day is the Fourth of July and that we in some way enhance the lives of all who reside or enter our great city.